 Creating and selling your own products and services, building a network of happy customers and managing your own time are just three of the perks that come with running your own business.
-But all too often, I meet entrepreneurs who are burnt out, stressed and lacking in sufficient income.
+But all too often, I meet entrepreneurs who are burnt out, stressed and lacking sufficient income.
 This is often because they did not trial their business ideas before they got stuck in.
 So today, I want to convince you that you should ‘pilot’ your business idea before you launch your new venture for real.

 What is a pilot?